tildelowengrimm/documentation/gpg-usage.markdown

 We're done with key generation now.
 If you've been following through all the steps, you probably have four USB thumb drives and one smartcard/reader.

 * Cold storage for your master key and all your subkeys.
-Put this on your home safe or your piggy bank, or wherever you keep things safely at home.
+Put this in your home safe or your piggy bank, or wherever you keep things safely at home.
 * Two backups of your cold storage.
 Take these and put them somewhere safe.
 Give one to a friend who lives far away.
 Put another somewhere safe outside your home.
 * A thumb drive destined for your everyday computer, with public parts of your keys.
 * A smartcard containing the public and private parts of all of your subkeys.